 5. Depets Self Cleaning Slicker Brush

-- Comfort-Grip Handle: Reduces hand fatigue during daily use
+- Comfort-grip, nonslip handle: Reduces hand fatigue during longer grooming sessions.

 - Comfortable nonslip handle